open-siege/siege-studio/README.md

 ## Project Setup
 If you aren't already using Chocolately, feel free to check it out and install it here: https://chocolatey.org/

-First, make sure you have installed Python 3 on your system.
-This is easy as running:

-``choco install python3 --x86``

-The default installation directory is *C:\Python38-32*, and there is an _include_ folder inside there with all of the Python C headers, which are required by this project.

-If the directory is somewhere else, update the pythonIncludeDir in local-config.json to point to the include folder.

 Conan is required to install the project dependencies (except for Python - at the moment)

 If you don't already have it, just run: